Pinstack/meshic_final/Meshic_Final/memory-bank/systemPatterns.md

 - Foreign keys are added only to final/analytics tables via Alembic migration after data is robust.
 - All pipeline logic uses SQLAlchemy Core (not ORM) for consistency and performance.
 - Test-driven development: all schema changes are tested with static fixtures.

+## Geometry and Reprojection Pattern (2024-06)
+- All geometry operations (e.g., union, validation, deduplication) are performed in PostGIS using SQL functions such as ST_Union, ST_MakeValid, and ST_Transform.
+- Geometries are inserted into the staging/raw table in their native CRS (usually EPSG:3857 from the tile server).
+- Reprojection to EPSG:4326 (WGS84) is performed in the database using ST_Transform, ensuring accuracy and performance.
+- Python is used only for downloading (httpx + asyncio) and decoding (mapbox_vector_tile) tile data.
+- After DB processing, data can be exported to GeoJSON for visualization (e.g., with Kepler.gl).
+This export should occur after all geometry operations and reprojection are complete.